nihofm/ndptmvd/README.md

 ## Pretrained models

 Pretrained models for all configurations are available at models/*.pt.
-To load a model into pytorch or gain access to the weights:
+To load a model into pytorch or access to the weights:

     cd src/
-    python
+    python3
     >>> import torch
     >>> import models
     >>> torch.load('../models/single_color_only.pt').state_dict()

 ## Data Layout